mahmedkhweled/Consumer-Acceptance-towards-Electrical-Cars-in-Egypt-Survey/README.md

 # Consumer-Acceptance-towards-Electrical-Cars-in-Egypt-Survey
+Despite policy support and technological progress, consumer adoption of electric vehicles remains limited in Egypt.
+One important barrier to electric vehicle adoption may be limited consumer awareness.
+This case study tried to investigate trends in consumer awareness, familiarity, and experience with electric vehicles.
+A survey was conducted with 41 potential customers.

+This research wanted to answer the following research questions:

+	Do family and friends have a significant effect on your choice?
+	Is there a relationship between the influencers and the infrastructure?
+	What is the role is of the infrastructure for the consumers?
+	What affects the adaption? (cost, technical barriers, ..)
+	Which brand is preferred?
+	Which type of car is preferred?
+	Is there a relationship between the brands and types of the cars?
+	What are the main indicators affecting the price variance percentage expected from a normal car price?
+	Does price variance percentage differ according to the education level?
+	Does price variance percentage differ if the care was secondary care for this household?
 ## .
+Read and Explain Dataset:
+### Columns:
+1-ID
+2-Age
+3-Level of education
+4-Distance_from_home_to_work
+5-Category_to_Consider
+6-Brand 1
+7-Brand 2
+8-influence_on_Choice
+9-adopt_affection
+10-Sports car
+11-SUV
+12-Sedan
+13-Hatchback
+14-Infrastructure
+15-Effect on Environment
+16-Ease of purchase
+17-Brand name
+18-After Sales Service
+19-Average
+20-variance percentage expected

+## .
 Data Preprocessing:
+Data preprocessing plays a crucial role in statistical analysis, ensuring that datasets are clean, consistent, and ready for analysis.
+In this presentation, we will explore the process of data preprocessing using SPSS, focusing on cleaning missing values and imputing missing data.
+#### Handling Missing Values:
+Upon initial examination of the dataset, it was observed that columns Brand1 and Brand2 contain missing values.
+These missing values are represented as blank cells.

+#### Coding Missing Values:
+To address the missing values in columns Brand1 and Brand2, it was decided to code them with a consistent value to clearly identify them during analysis.
+The value chosen for coding missing values is 999.
+Using the "Recode into Different Variables" option under the "Transform" menu in SPSS, missing values in columns Brand1 and Brand2 were recoded to 999.
+After recoding, missing values in columns Brand1 and Brand2 were successfully replaced with the code 999, providing a consistent representation for missing data.
+By coding missing values as 999 in columns Brand1 and Brand2, the dataset is now prepared for further analysis.
+This ensures that missing values are clearly identified and accounted for during statistical analysis, contributing to the integrity and reliability of the results.

 ## .
 Statistical Analysis:
+ we will embark on a journey to explore the fundamental concepts, techniques, and applications of statistical analysis.
 ### 1. Do family and friends have a significant effect on your choice?
 ![image](https://github.com/mahmedkhweled/Consumer-Acceptance-towards-Electrical-Cars-in-Egypt-Survey/assets/67151245/79df1901-cb64-4263-8757-bfbac8de56d7)